humblearner/serverless-swarm/README.md

 ## Wordcount Map-Reduce Example

-Here we run wordcount map-reduce sample on Swarm cluster.
-The `split`, `map`, and `reduce` are containerized functions, `run_job` action runs them on Swarm cluster, StackStorm workflow is orchestrating the end-to-end process.
+Another awesome example to run wordcount map-reduce sample on Swarm cluster.
+The `split`, `map`, and `reduce` are containerized functions, `run_job` action runs them on Swarm cluster.
+StackStorm workflow is used to orchestrate the end-to-end process.

 Create containerized functions for map-reduce and push them to the Registry: